You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Comprehensive App Discovery and Risk Assessment

-CloudEagle.ai helps you find and monitor all users, apps, and AI agents, even the hidden or unauthorized ones (Shadow AI), across your SaaS and on-prem systems.
-It gives you complete visibility to spot security risks before they turn into breaches.
+CloudEagle.ai helps you find and monitor all users, apps, and AI agents, even hidden or unauthorized ones, including Shadow AI, across your SaaS and on-prem systems.

 CloudEagle.ai's AI-driven monitoring continuously analyzes access events and user behavior to detect anomalies such as unusual login locations, privilege escalations, or access requests outside normal working hours.

-CloudEagle.ai enforces least privilege and just-in-time (JIT) access automatically, so users and AI agents only get the permissions they need, when they need them.
-This reduces risks and limits unnecessary access.
-By aligning with Zero Trust principles, it continuously verifies identity and context, ensuring access is never granted without real-time validation.
+CloudEagle.ai enforces least privilege and just-in-time access automatically, so users and AI agents only get the permissions they need when they need them.

 Many organizations struggle to manage identities across old on-premises systems and new cloud apps.
-CloudEagle.ai solves this by integrating with over 500 SaaS apps, identity providers like Okta and Azure AD, and HR systems such as Workday.
+CloudEagle.ai integrates with over 500+ SaaS apps, identity providers like Okta and Azure AD, and HR systems such as Workday.

 Detailed Audit Trails for Compliance and Transparency